-Although every reasonable effort is made to ensure that reserve estimates are accurate, reserve estimation is an inferential process.
+Although every reasonable effort is made to ensure that reserve estimates are accurate, reserve estimation is an inferential process based on information available at that time.
 As a result, subjective decisions, new geological or production information and a changing environment may impact these estimates.
 Revisions to reserve estimates can arise from changes in year-end oil and natural gas prices and reservoir performance.
 Such revisions can be either positive or negative.